Questions & Answers

 Unzip the reference design packet (FESHA00E00-FBIT.zip) somewhere at your computer.
 Create a folder named encrypted_ip in it, in the main directory (first level, in the same folder with cyclone4GXdevkit_eva, cyclone5GXdevkit_eva and doc).

-Then unzip also the IP Core packet downloaded from Altera site.
+Then unzip also the IP Core packet.
 From there you can find a directory named core.
 Copy the contents of this directory to the encrypted_ip folder you created.
 Now you should be able to compile the design.

 If it still doesn’t work after this, try setting the license files.
 In Quartus Prime, this can be done at Tools -> License Setup.